SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Related Works

-Frameworks like \textit{Interactive Language}~\cite{lynch2023interactive},~\textit{SayCan}~\cite{brohan2023can}, \textit{ProgPrompt}~\cite{singh2023progprompt}, and \textit{TCC}~\cite{nwankwo2024conversation} have demonstrated how these models can be grounded to empower autonomous agents to act on unconstrained human instructions.
-However, in these frameworks, natural language understanding is typically treated as a front-end module, decoupled from the agent's core reasoning and planning.
-This creates a coherence gap where dialogue and action remain disjoint, preventing the integrated, evolving understanding seen in human-human interaction and collaboration.
-As a result, the agent remains a reactive executor of commands.
-We argue that merely scaling human-agent interaction frameworks with LLMs and VLMs is not enough; the way they interact with humans needs to evolve, so that language becomes a medium for shared reasoning rather than one-way command transmission.
+However, in these frameworks, language understanding is typically treated as a front-end module, often decoupled from the agent's core reasoning and planning.
+This separation results in a largely unidirectional interaction paradigm where dialogue and action remain disjoint, leaving the agent as a reactive executor of user commands.
+Adaptation likewise flows one way: only the agent adjusts to human input, typically encoded as structured reasoning.
+We argue that scaling language-conditioned HRI frameworks with FMs alone is insufficient; the interaction mechanism itself must evolve so that language becomes a medium for shared reasoning rather than merely a one-way command transmission.

-Parallel works in this domain have focused on enabling adaptation through human feedback, via demonstrations~\cite{10.1016/j.robot.2008.10.024, ravichandar2020recent} and reinforcement learning~\cite{chernova2009interactive, christiano2017deep}.
-While these approaches have unarguably advanced adaptive robotic behaviours, they predominantly maintain a unidirectional adaptation model.
-Only the agent adapts to human input, which is often represented as chain-of-thought events.
-This framing ignores the co-adaptive nature of real human communication, in which both partners continuously refine strategies and align beliefs.
-Our work addresses this limitation by proposing a symbiotic framework where both the human and the agent adapt reciprocally.